Flood Insurance New Year’s Resolutions

 Have a plan.
 Where will you go if you have to evacuate and what is your route there?
 If you can’t leave, what will you do?
 How will you stay in touch with family members?
 Where will your pets go?
 Ready.gov offers a family emergency planning template here, which you can download and complete with the rest of your family.

 Get weather updates and disaster warning alerts.
 Many cell phones have emergency alert systems, but you can also turn to the National Weather Service or local news stations for timely, accurate information.
-Social media posts by friends and family are not reliable and safe sources of information in a natural disaster.
+Social media posts by friends and family may not be reliable and safe sources of information in a natural disaster.

 Before a storm, ready your home.
 Stock up on non-perishable food items, medication and first aid supplies well in advance of severe weather.
 Secure your home and property by closing all windows and doors and bringing patio furniture, decorations and toys indoors.
 Charge cell phones and tune your radio to a station with weather alerts.